roykoush/rand_gen/README.md

 - **`data/`**: Sample datasets used for the experimental results.

 ### Full Documentation
-For the complete methodology, statistical analysis, and peer-review proof, please refer to the **preprint** archived on Zenodo at [https://zenodo.org/records/18637817].
+For the complete methodology please refer to the **preprint** archived on Zenodo at [https://zenodo.org/records/18637817].